gennaBnh/DGINN/README.md

 ## STEP 1 : Fill in the config file
   DGINN uses a config file in a json format to pass all the necessary arguments for launching the pipeline.
   The file is available in the config/ folder.
-Two example files are provided in the examples directory:
+An example file is provided in the examples directory:
   1. one performing steps 1-7 (see Overview) from the CDS of the gene of interest to the detection of recombination (config_exemple.json)
-  2. one performing step 8 for the detection of positive selection (config_exemple_possel.json)

 This is the recommended usage for DGINN, so that analyses for positive selection can be parallelized over all alignments instead of doing them sequentially.